Codecademy/client-modules/README.md

 ### Publishing Modules

 1. Make your changes in a feature branch, and get another engineer to review your code
+1. At this time, determine what kind of version bump your changes will require and add the appropriate label to your PR
+    - If your changes are backwards compatible, you can use a `release/patch` or `release/minor` version label
+    - If your changes are not backwards compatible, you will need to use a `release/major` version label
 1. After your code has been reviewed and tested, you can merge your branch into main.
-1. Make sure to update your PR title and add a short description of your changes for the changelog (see the [PR Title Guide](https://github.com/Codecademy/client-modules#pr-title-guide))
+1. Make sure to update the release notes section in your PR description, this will end up in the changelog
-1. To merge your changes, add the `Ship It` label to your Pull Request.
+1. You can now merge your changes
-1. Once your branch is merged into main, it will be published automatically by CircleCI.
+1. Once your branch is merged into main, it will be published automatically by Github Actions
 1. You can find the new version number on npmjs.com/package/<package-name>, or find it in that package's `package.json` on the `main` branch

 ### Publishing an alpha version of a module